-As the Education Content Manager for Learning Bird, one of my main responsibilities is to conduct needs assessments with our school and community partners.
-In discussing the academic and cultural needs of the community, these conversations help us to collaboratively outline the resources that we will create with the community.
-A resource could be a video, an audio file, a handout activity or project idea, or an informational slideshow.
-During these conversations, we also ask communities to provide materials that we could incorporate into their resources, such as photos, videos, educational resources, audio clips, and whatever else could be used to support learning through our personalized approach to creating content.
+As Learning Bird’s Education Content Manager, one of my main responsibilities is conducting needs assessments with our school and community partners.
+Discussing the community’s academic and cultural needs helps us outline the resources we will create collaboratively.
+A resource could be a video, audio file, handout activity or project, or informational slideshow.
+During these conversations, communities provide materials that we can incorporate into their resources.
+These include photos, videos, educational resources, audio clips, and other materials that support learning.
+We incorporate these materials through our personalized approach to content creation.

 Treaty 4 Education Alliance

 On a cold but sunny day at the end of February, I visited Treaty Education Alliance’s office in Fort Qu’Appelle, Saskatchewan, for a jam-packed day of needs assessment and content collection.
 My colleague Roxanne and I met with their team of Student Retention Facilitators.
 We discussed the needs of the five schools we would be working with.
 Before the meeting, the team had sent some curriculum documents and educational resources to us.
 We already understood their inquiry-based approach to learning.

 We determined they wanted to create resource kits based on storybooks researched, written, and illustrated by several grade 5 classes.
 These books contained an abundance of information about the communities and their history.
 As a team, we pulled out the major themes from each book.
 These included land loss, displacement, colonization, and residential schooling.
 We decided that four resources would address each storybook and cover the major themes.
 That way, learners from different schools could learn about each other’s histories.